mchen81/blog/resume.md

   their rental choices with one another and find a place that is the best fit.

 NodeJS, Express, Sequelize, JWT, PostgreSQL, AWS EC2 & RDS

+**Buy-Tracker** - A web app tracking what you've payed. <span style="float: right; ">2019</span>
+When I was first in the US, I tried to write down my spending in some mobile app.
+It's painful bucause typing lots of items and prices from reciptes didn't make sense.
+I realized I could write an app to help me achieve that - ocr.
+Taking a phto then tracking is done - how beautiful it is.
+Therefore, I built this app and got famaliar with Spring Boot.

+_But it didn't help a lot since I gotta take a really clear image.
+Even worse, it a web page but not a mobile app._

 **Security system of open field with cloud computing, drone and robot** - Bachelor's Project <span style="float: right; ">2016</span>